Monday, April 1, 2002

 The productivity of Canada's university presses is a mixed blessing.
 Massolin's book will be an obstacle in the way of graduate students required to read the literature.
 McKillop's book succeeds in exposing some of the forgotten thinking of Victorian Canada.
 But McKillop's best service has probably been in republishing some of the writings of William Dawson LeSueur in A Critical Spirit: The Thought of William Dawson LeSueur (McLelland And Stewart, 1972).
-We would do best to dig out what these people wrote and read them ourselves with an open mind, believing their ideas still have something to teach us.
+We should do best to dig out what these people wrote and read them ourselves with an open mind, believing their ideas still have something to teach us.
 History is not progress.
-Dusty tomes from the 19th have far better to offer us than John Ralston Saul and Michael Ignatieff, both commended by McKillop in his introduction.
+Dusty tomes from the 19th century have far better to offer us than John Ralston Saul and Michael Ignatieff, both commended by McKillop in his introduction.

 Post a Comment